travis-ci/docs-travis-ci-com/user/deployment/surge.md

 ### Generated content

-If you would like to deploy content thats generated during the Travis CI run you have two options:

-- A) generate it during the "test" step.
-A failed script will give a failed travis run
-- B) generate it at the "before_deploy" step.
-A failed script will still give a successful travis run

-Please note that you must **ask Travis to keep the generated files** instead of resetting the repo before deploy:
+You must ask Travis to keep the generated files instead of resetting the repo before deploy:

 ```yaml
 deploy:
   ...
   skip_cleanup: true
 ```

+It is suggested that you build during the `script` step or the `before_deploy` step

+- When generating content during the `script` step a failed build will give a failed travis run
+- When generating content during the `before_deploy` step a failed build will not affect if travis run is marked as successful

 ### Branches